walles/loadviz/README.md

 ## Parts

 There's one macOS app done in Swift and one library done in Rust.

-## Rendering

-Red flames from the bottom indicate user load.
-Clouds at the top indicate system load.

-The clouds are in the way of the from-the-floor flames, just like the system load is in the way of the user load.

 ## Why not measure RAM / swap usage?